TUWIEN-ASL/REASSEMBLE/README.md

 conda (recommended)
 ```

-### Installation
+### Installation for loading data

-Step-by-step guide on how to install the project:
+Step-by-step guide on how to install the project for utilizing the dataset.

 ```bash
 # Clone the repository